life0fun/tensorflow-learn/notes/wide-deep.md

     tf.contrib.layers.embedding_column(race, dimension=8),
   ]

-## Model
+## Build the Graph

+3-stage pattern: inference(), loss(), and training().

+  inference() - Builds the graph as far as is required for running the network forward to make predictions. loss() - Adds to the inference graph the ops required to generate loss. training() - Adds to the loss graph the ops required to compute and apply gradients.

-placeholder holds values for training input and classifier labels. x = tf.placeholder(tf.float32, shape=[None, 784]) y_ = tf.placeholder(tf.float32, shape=[None, 10])
+placeholder: holds training input and classifier labels. x = tf.placeholder(tf.float32, shape=[None, 784])
+  y_ = tf.placeholder(tf.float32, shape=[None, 10])